 PATIENT AND PUBLIC INVOLVEMENT (PPI)

-In the Cancer Prevention Trials Unit CPTU, we put patients and members of the public at the heart of everything we do.
-Since the trials are typically population-based, patient and public involvement (PPI) plays a crucial role to ensure our participants are diverse and represent of a range of backgrounds, experiences and views.
-Furthermore, the results of our cancer screening and prevention studies must be applicable and meaningful to the eligible populations.
+Since our trials are typically population-based, patient and public involvement (PPI) plays a crucial role to ensure our participants are diverse and represent of a range of backgrounds, experiences and views.
+PPI also helps us to ensure that the results of our cancer screening and prevention studies are applicable and meaningful to the target populations.
 Active and sustained engagement with members of the public and community groups is key to not only ensuring dissemination but also wide uptake of study findings among those who may benefit from screening.

 Active PPI Across Projects: